nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 **RFC 396.** [RFC 396][] defined lifetimes to be a "prefix" of the dominator tree -- roughly speaking, a single-entry, multiple-exit region of the control-flow graph.
 Unlike our system, this definition did not permit gaps or holes in a lifetime.
-Ensuring continuous was meant to guarantee soundness; in this RFC, we use the liveness constraints to achieve a similar effect.
+Ensuring continuous lifetimes was meant to guarantee soundness; in this RFC, we use the liveness constraints to achieve a similar effect.
 This more flexible setup allows us to handle cases like Problem Case #3, which RFC 396 would